“There is no such thing as vegan alcohol” a friend said to me when I was first transitioning to veganism.

 Lagers are the most popular beers in the world.
 Many of us enjoy the crisp and light taste of a lager.
 Here are some tasty vegan lagers for you to enjoy.

-Japanese lagers vegans can drink include Sappora and Kirin as well as my favorite Japanese beer: Asahi.
+Japanese lagers vegans can drink include Sappora, Kirin, and Asahi.
 Grab yourself some vegan sushi and enjoy a taste of the Far East with one of these Japanese vegan lagers.

 If you are looking for an American lager to take to your next party there are plenty to choose from.
-You can grab a vegan Sam Adams Boston lager or a City Steam Colt Lager.
-Pabst Blue Ribbon sadly no longer comes with a pretty blue ribbon but it is an American vegan beer!
+You can grab a vegan Sam Adams Boston lager, City Steam Colt Lager, and Pabst Blue Ribbon are all vegan.

 Other great European beers include Heineken, Stella Artois and Kronenbourg.